ComedicChimera/chai-lang.dev/content/book/unit1/chapter5.md

 # Pattern Matching

-This section introduces the concept of pattern matching in Chai and one of Chai's most fundamental data structures that happens to be the basis for most pattern matching.
+This chapter introduces the concept of pattern matching in Chai and one of Chai's most fundamental data structures that happens to be the basis for most pattern matching.